new-xkit/XKit/docs/contributing/Build-XKit.md

 * Make a clone of the project, or update an existing copy.
 * Install project dependencies with `npm install`.

+## Loading XKit for Development

+You can either load XKit into your current browser installation or you can use Mozilla's web-ext tool to launch a temporary, clean browser installation with XKit automatically loaded.

+To load XKit into your current browser installation:

+- Disable your current XKit installation, if you have one.
+- Follow the [Firefox](https://firefox-source-docs.mozilla.org/devtools-user/about_colon_debugging/index.html#extensions) or [Chrome](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) instructions to select the XKit repository folder as an "unpacked" extension.

+This is convenient for testing with your primary account and any other browser extensions you use.

+To to launch a temporary, clean browser installation with XKit automatically loaded:

+- Run `npx web-ext run --no-reload` (Firefox) or `npx web-ext run -t chromium --no-reload` (Chrome).

+You will have to log in to Tumblr each time you do this, but it is ideal for developing with a test account and/or for confirming functionality in a clean environment.

+After performing these steps, edits can be made to the XKit core files in your local development environment.
+Reloading the extension and refreshing Tumblr will apply them.

+> **Note**: The deployed versions of extensions and theme files will be downloaded from GitHub.
+They must be edited using the XKit Editor unless the following steps are also followed.

-## Serving Resources Locally
+## Serving Extensions Locally

-Serving extensions and themes locally is useful for rapid development without requiring the use of the XKit Editor, but some initial set up is required:
+Serving extensions locally is useful for rapid development without requiring the use of the XKit Editor, but some additional set up is required:

 1. Run `npm run watch-extensions` to start the resource server.
 This task will automatically build the extension and theme files from source whenever they are changed, storing them in `Extensions/dist`.
 2. Change these lines in xkit.js and manifest.json to point the XKit updater at `Extensions/dist`: